Chris Scott (Australian footballer): Brisbane Lions

 At the end of the 1996 season, following the merger of the Fitzroy Football Club and the Brisbane Bears, Chris Scott joined the newly formed Brisbane Lions.

 During Brisbane Lions's three-peat era, Scott was part of a powerful backline also containing Mal Michael, Chris Johnson and Justin Leppitsch.
 He was a member of the 2001 and 2002 premiership sides, but did not play in the 2003 AFL Grand Final after being named an emergency.

 He caused controversy in round 1 of 2005 when Scott, along with Mal Michael, crashed into St Kilda's Nick Riewoldt after Riewoldt chose to stay on the ground with a broken collarbone.
 In the same game Scott also had several teeth knocked out after receiving a back-handed fist from opponent Aaron Hamill.

 Scott's later career was plagued with injuries.
 Brisbane's round 22, 2007 match against on 1 September 2007 became his last, after he announced his retirement from his playing career a few days earlier on 28 August 2007.

 Scott played a total of 160 games and kicked 56 goals for Brisbane Lions from 1997 until 2007.
-He was also a member of the Brisbane Lions premiership teams in 2001 and 2002.